priyaranjankar/Movie-Recommender-System/README.md

     So, these movies still can remain in the data.
   - However, we found some movies to be unusual of runtime 0 mins which suggests these movies should be removed as there is no runtime of a movie, then we don't have content here to recommend.

-- As we are building our recommendation system on a content-based approach, we need to pick the variables needed for us to achieve that.
+- As we are building our recommendation system on a content-based approach, we only need to pick the variables needed for us to achieve that.
 - The basic idea is to create an attribute as 'tags' for every movie which will be then projected into n-dimensional space which will give us the similarity between movies using various distance metrics.
 - After careful observation, picked the below attributes for our model here: